Looking for White Van Man

 As well as these accomplishments, he was up there with the gods of the Scottish legal establishment:

 he fished with Lord Marnoch of the Appeal Court, hobnobbed with Lord Morrison of the Supreme Court and had a relative on the Privy Council.

-This was a man so far up his own arsehole that we nicknamed him "Crookwank" in recognition of his extreme self-regard and,
+This was a man so far up his own arsehole that the only illumination came from his glittering ego.

-Crookwank loved to tell stories that were intended to glorify his legal skills.
+Crookwank loved to tell stories that glorified his legal skills.

 At the outset, I'd told him I appreciated his view that a successful outcome would depend on establishing

-I told him it was important to me that he believed my version of events.
+I told him it was important that he believed my version of events.

-While this was a perfectly reasonable view for a solicitor to have, it was at
+While this is a perfectly reasonable stance for a solicitor to take, it was at

 variance with his general attitude towards me, which was one of hostility, lack of objectivity and bias.